 - If there are existing liens on the vehicle

 - The make and model

 - The market value of the vehicle

 Per House Bill 1483, the Motor Vehicle Office records in the state are open to the public, except for personal information exempted by law.
 A license plate lookup may be conducted in-person or online through the official Arkansas Office of Motor Vehicles website.
 It may also be done via free or paid license plate lookup sites run by third parties.
-Third-party license plate lookup sites only provide basic vehicle information.
+Third-party, free license plate check and lookup sites only provide basic vehicle information.
 Law enforcement officers, local state authorities, and individuals with subscriptions to the Information Network of Arkansas can access detailed information on a license plate and a car owner.
 Individuals looking to get detailed reports from license plate lookups may do so online through the Arkansas Department of Finance and Administration.
 This is a paid license plate lookup service that provides accurate details, including drivers' criminal records.
 On the other hand, free Arkansas license plate lookup services are unreliable and sometimes provide inaccurate information.